sam-hosseini/freelancing-in-finland/README.md

 4. The employer has to pay 0.07% of 1,000€ as `Group life insurance contribution` => 0,7€
 5. The employer has to pay 1.34% of 1,000€ as `Employers’ health insurance contribution` => 13,4€

-The `employer` will pay all taxes above which is ~479€ to Tax Administraion.
+The `employer` will pay all taxes above which is ~479€ to Tax Administration.

 **How is the payslip for a `self-employed`?** Imagine a basic example, in which a `self-employed` person receives 1,000€ salary, and her/his tax card says their tax is 20%.